Henryy-rs/Simple-Ride-Pooling-Simulator/README.md

 https://drive.google.com/file/d/1LztpfhNMtibB7oPxVmKtdTCqL1vh-oet/view?usp=sharing

 you can get paths.pickle by running generate_pickle.py but it will takes more than a day.
 I recommand you to download a file above.

-Ride-pooling simulator for evaluating matching and routing algorithms.

 ## Usage